-I’ve been working on Starcyst, a significantly more polished and concise follow up to Vile for a wile.
+I’ve been working on Starcyst, a significantly more polished and concise follow up to Vile for a while.

-With the first level in Early Access NOW OUT, I wanna know what people think of it so far!
+With the game in Early Access as I set up mechanics, systems and other things I’ll need for the rest of the game, I wanna know what people think of it so far!
 As well as for people to let me know about what does and doesn’t work, what’s broken, etc.

 Synopsis: